 Houthis carved out their own domain in the north, and al Qaeda militants seized towns in the south.

 Fighting involving government forces and rebels, Islamist militants and rival tribesmen affected several parts of the country, mainly the capital Sanaa and the southern and northern regions.

-Tribesmen attacked and closed the main oil pipeline in the oil-producing Maarib province, near Sanaa, in March 2011.
-They blew up an empty pipeline in June that year.
+Tribesmen attacked and closed the main oil pipeline in the oil-producing Maarib province, near Sanaa, in 2011.
 They blockaded the area, costing the government millions of dollars a day in lost exports and sparking a severe fuel crisis, power outages and soaring prices.

 After surviving an assassination attempt in June 2011, Saleh went to Saudi Arabia for medical treatment.
 Under a deal brokered by the Gulf Cooperation Council, he finally agreed in November to hand over power to his deputy, Vice President Abd-Rabbu Mansour Hadi, and a unity government was formed.

 The deal brought some calm to Sanaa, but violence continued in other parts of the country, especially the governorates of Sa'ada and Hajjah in the north, and Abyan and Aden in the south.